Emigration from the Eastern Bloc: Liberalization

 By the late 1980s, Hungary had allowed citizens over fifty five years old to leave and liberalized family reunification emigration, along with increased travel permissions.
 Romania also liberalized emigration for family reunification purposes.
 By the mid-1980s, East Germany extended its program receiving payment for political prisoner release to the west to include "family reunification."
 The political prisoner payments became so large that East Germany accounted for them in their state economic planning process.
 Emigration restriction liberalisation in 1989 followed another flood of outmigration to West Germany during the Revolutions of 1989 indirectly through third countries—such as Hungary, Czechoslovakia and Poland—which accelerated the demise of the East German government when the closure of the borders precipitated demonstrations.

 In 1985, following the Era of Stagnation, reform-minded Soviet leader Mikhail Gorbachev signaled the trend toward greater liberalization.
 Emigration increased following liberalizations passed in 1986.
 For example, the flow of ethnic Germans from the Eastern Bloc dramatically increased from 42,786 per year in 1986 to 202,673 in 1988.
 The Soviet Union was facing a period of severe economic decline and needed Western technology.
 Subsidies to foreign client states further strained the moribund Soviet economy.
+The post-Soviet period saw five major waves of emigration from Russia, each linked to social, political, and economic instability.
+Economy crises in 1991 and 2008 played a key role in motivating citizens to seek opportunities abroad.

 The first signs of major reform came in 1986 when Gorbachev launched a policy of glasnost (openness) in the Soviet Union, and emphasized the need for perestroika (economic restructuring).
 Though glasnost advocated openness and political criticism, at the time, it was only permitted in accordance with the political views of the ruling powers.
 The general public in the Eastern bloc were still threatened by secret police and political repression.

 Believing Gorbachev's reform initiatives would be short-lived, orthodox Communist rulers like: East Germany's Erich Honecker, People's Republic of Bulgaria's Todor Zhivkov, Czechoslovak Socialist Republic's Gustáv Husák and Socialist Republic of Romania’s Nicolae Ceauşescu obstinately ignored the calls for change.
 "When your neighbor puts up new wallpaper, it doesn't mean you have to too," declared one East German politburo member.